FAQ’S

 Q: I’m not sure if I’m being discriminated against, where can I look for more information?

 A: You can give us a call at (808) 586-8636, and while we cannot give legal advice, we can generally describe the nondiscrimination laws in Hawaiʻi over which we have jurisdiction.
-Also, click on the “Publications” link on our website, which has videos and flyers on what your rights are in employment, public accommodations, housing, and state and state-funded services and programs.
-Call us at (808) 586-8636, or email us at [email protected] for more information.
+Our website labor.hawaii.gov/hcrc also has many helpful links, including relevant laws and flyers.
+The Publications link on our website, also has videos and flyers detailing what your rights are in employment, public accommodations, housing, and state and state-funded services and programs.
+Call us or email us at [email protected] for more information.